electron/electron/docs/api/app.md

 ### `app.setUserActivity(type, userInfo[, webpageURL])` _macOS_

-* `type` String - Uniquely identifies the activity.
+* `type` string - Uniquely identifies the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].
 * `userInfo` Object - App-specific state to store for use by another device.
-* `webpageURL` String (optional) - The webpage to load in a browser if no suitable app is installed on the resuming device.
+* `webpageURL` string (optional) - The webpage to load in a browser if no suitable app is installed on the resuming device.
 The scheme must be `http` or `https`.

 Creates an `NSUserActivity` and sets it as the current activity.
 The activity